neherlab/covid19_scenarios/src/assets/text/updates.md

 Dozens of scientific papers are published every day.

 As we learn more about the virus, we try to update our model and the parameters.
-However, updates to the model will mean that a run of the model from last week might give slighly different results from a run now.
+However, updates to the model will mean that a run of the model from last week might give slightly different results from a run now.
 These differences arise for two types of reasons

  * We changed the default parameters because we think they more accurately reflect what we know about the virus.
 In this case, reverting to old parameters should give the same results.
  * We changed the underlying model to be more realistic or because there were some bugs or inaccuracies.
 In this case, even the same parameters will not necessarily give the same results

 We realize this can be confusing, but in this evolving situation, this is difficult to avoid.
-We try to summarize most significant model changes below.
+We try to summarize the most significant model changes below.

 ### 2020-04-02: Reduce latency time
 Our initial model assumed a serial interval (time between subsequent infections)